kcl-lang/kcl-lang.io/versioned_docs/version-0.4.4/user_docs/guides/working-with-k8s/vs_helm.md

 ## Helm

 Helm has the concepts of `values.yaml` and `template`.
-In general, the Helm chart project is general a directory including a `Chart.yaml`.:
+In general, the Helm chart project is generally a directory including a `Chart.yaml`.:

 We can execute the following command line to obtain a typical Helm Chart project.